 In the regulatory space, more and more banks are now rapidly embracing deploying their regulatory applications on the cloud to take advantage of scalability, lower capital costs, ease of operations and resilience offered by cloud solutions.

-- The potential of cloud for Client Lifecycle Management (including data management, compliance, and client onboarding operations)
+- the potential of cloud for Client Lifecycle Management (including data management, compliance and client onboarding operations) and